muazam99/overhall/README.md

 npm run db:seed:halls
 ```

-This seeds sample halls, amenities, and a seed host user into your local database.
+This seeds sample halls, amenities, and hackathon-ready demo accounts into your local database.

 ### 7. Start the app